 We believe that the combination of our focus on internal research and development activities, our close working relationships with customers and vendors and our modular design approach allow us to minimize time-to-market.
-Our latest introductions include our TwinPro design, supporting the industry's first SAS3.0 storage, NVMe accelerated PCI-e SSD performance and Titanium level efficiency power supply which provides an optimized solution for Data Centers, and MicroBlade design, a powerful and flexible extreme-density 6U all-in-one total system, that features 28 hot-swappable MicroBlade Modules supporting 112 ultra-low power Atom or 28 DP Xeon processors with up to 4HDDs/SSDs and 4 SATA DOMs per Module.
-This innovative new generation architecture includes microserver, networking, storage, and unified remote management for cloud computing, dedicated hosting, web front end, content delivery and social networking applications.
+Our latest introductions include our Ultra server design in 1U and 2U configurations, supporting CPUs up to 36 cores and 160W TDP, 1.5TB of DDR4 memory in 24 DIMMs, 24 NVMe and 8 PCI-e 3.0. can be optimized for varieties of applications and MicroBlade design, a powerful and flexible extreme-density 6U all-in-one total system, that features 28 hot-swappable MicroBlade Modules supporting 112 ultra-low power Atom, or 56 UP or 28 DP Xeon processors with up to 4HDDs/SSDs and 4 SATA DOMs per Module.
+This architecture is an optimized, unified microserver, networking, storage, and remote management for cloud computing, dedicated hosting, web front end, content delivery and social networking applications.

-As of June 30, 2014, we had 778 employees and 5 engineering consultants dedicated to research and development.
-Our total research and development expenses were \$84.3 million, \$75.2 million, and \$64.2 million for fiscal years 2014, 2013 and 2012, respectively.
+As of June 30, 2015, we had 940 employees and 5 engineering consultants dedicated to research and development.
+Our total research and development expenses were \$100.3 million, \$84.3 million, and \$75.2 million for fiscal years 2015, 2014 and 2013, respectively.